Routine Work Business Case Calculator

 The Solution Investment (from Step 3) is automatically filled in.

 Now, enter the number of employees who will participate in the program.
+This helps put the overall investment into perspective.